Kitware/CMake/Help/prop_tgt/XCTEST.rst

 .. versionadded:: 3.3

-This target is a XCTest CFBundle on the Mac.
+Boolean target property that indicates whether a target is an XCTest CFBundle (Core Foundation Bundle) on Apple systems.

-This property will usually get set via the :command:`xctest_add_bundle` macro in :module:`FindXCTest` module.
+This property is usually set automatically by the :command:`xctest_add_bundle` command provided by the :module:`FindXCTest` module.

-If a module library target has this property set to true it will be built as a CFBundle when built on the Mac.
-It will have the directory structure required for a CFBundle.
+If a module library target has this property set to boolean true, it will be built as a CFBundle when built on Apple system, with the required CFBundle directory structure.

-This property depends on :prop_tgt:`BUNDLE` to be effective.
+This property depends on :prop_tgt:`BUNDLE` target property to be effective.